Registered Agent: What Is It & How To Get One

 - Served legal documents at your office: If you have customers or employees in your office, you may not want to be served a legal notice in front of them.

 - Need to be in the office: Being your own RA means you need to be in your office (or home) during normal business hours.
+This makes things harder if you are running a business where you need to move around a lot, attend client meetings, or perform site inspections.

 - May miss correspondence: If you receive a business renewal notice or tax notice and you miss the communication, you may face consequences such as a fine.

 If the downsides above make you think twice about being your own RA, you may be interested in hiring a company to be your registered agent, which is called a registered agent service.
+Online legal services—which can assist you with functions such as business registration, obtaining permits, and legal consultation—often provide registered agent services as well.

 What Does a Registered Agent Service Do?

 A registered agent service is a company that serves as your contact with the Secretary of State.
 They will receive your legal, tax, and state notification-related mail and forward it to you electronically.
 The RA service will also accept your junk mail and throw it away for you.
-Typically, a registered agent service will cost anywhere from $99 to $350 per year.
+Typically, a registered agent service will cost anywhere from $100 to $250 per year.

 - Mail forwarding: A registered agent can ensure that critical mail is delivered even when you change locations.

-- Privacy protection: Registered agents ensure that information, such as your home address, is protected and reduces the risk of potentially embarrassing situations like being served a summons while you are in front of potential clients or neighbors.
+- Privacy protection: Registered agents ensure that information, such as your home address, is protected and reduces the risk of potentially embarrassing situations, like being served a summons while you are in front of potential clients or neighbors.

 - Compliance monitoring: Registered agents help to ensure that you file documents within legal deadlines and requirements.